 Pokki lets you add Start Button, Start Menu, Web apps, and Gadgets to Windows 8 desktop.
 You can use Pokki as a social network tool, entertainment tool, business application, or a utility.
 Pokki has a really cool interface, without many GUI components on it.
 Moreover, the gadgets that install on Pokki have an awesome interface too.

 Power 8 is another start menu replacer for Windows 8, styled and integrated inside the taskbar.
 When you use this tool, you do not need to patch system files or add hooks over system objects.
 No app-init DLLs; additional services, drivers, registry keys, etc are added.
 It is an open-source project.

 PSMenu or Portable Start Menu lets you launch important tools and applications quickly from the System Tray of your Windows PC.
 While it may not exactly be a Windows 8 start menu offering, this tool can find use on Windows 8 computers too.

 14. Start Menu 8

 Spencer brings back the Classic Windows XP Start Menu to Windows 8.
-It is a free tool which lets you enjoy the Windows XP style classic Start menu in your Windows 8 PC.
+It is a free tool that lets you enjoy the Windows XP style classic Start menu on your Windows 8 PC.

-Well, these are some freeware which try to – sort of – add the start menu to Windows 8.
+Well, these are some freeware which tries to – sort of – add the start menu to Windows 8.
 Take your pick and let us know your favorite!